youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

 This blog is a collection of "I wanna inform myself these when I started learning programming."

+If any Senpai I mentioned here thinks I quote you out of context, please feel free to inform me.

 This blog is not a click-bait "5000000 things I hope I know when start programming 40000 miliseconds ago."
+And waste your time reading it with tons of positive, encouraging, but totally non-practical shitty statements.
 You can only learn these by experiences, making mistakes, apologizing to your colleagues, and, ignoring idiots.
 You'll never understand what those quotes mean by simply reading them.

 If anyone, also a newbie programmer, see this article, think of these quotes as "my possible future mindsets when I improves", not as "oh those experts also